andy02081224/Front-end-Developer-Interview-Questions/README.md

 #### Network Questions:
 * **Traditionally, why has it been better to serve site assets from multiple domains?** [Sharding Dominant Domains](http://www.stevesouders.com/blog/2009/05/12/sharding-dominant-domains/), [Domain Sharding revisited](http://www.stevesouders.com/blog/2013/09/05/domain-sharding-revisited/), [SO_160376](http://stackoverflow.com/questions/160376/why-move-your-javascript-files-to-a-different-main-domain-that-you-also-own):通常browser對在同一個hostname可以同時下載的靜態資源數量會有所限制(ex.
 Chrome=6)，因此將靜態資源分散在不同的domain(ex. a.example.com. b.example.com)可以增加browser平行下載的靜態資源數量，增進效能
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
+[Link](http://stackoverflow.com/questions/2092527/what-happens-when-you-type-in-a-url-in-browser)
-* What are the differences between Long-Polling, Websockets and Server-Sent Events?
+* **What are the differences between Long-Polling, Websockets and Server-Sent Events?** [Link1](http://stackoverflow.com/questions/11077857/what-are-long-polling-websockets-server-sent-events-sse-and-comet) [Link2](http://blogger.gtwang.org/2014/01/websocket-protocol.html)
-* Explain the following request and response headers:
+* Explain the following request and response headers: [Link](http://code.tutsplus.com/tutorials/http-headers-for-dummies--net-8039)
   * Diff. between Expires, Date, Age and If-Modified-...
   * Do Not Track
   * Cache-Control
   * Transfer-Encoding
   * ETag
   * X-Frame-Options
 * What are HTTP actions?
 List all HTTP actions that you know, and explain them.
+[Link](http://www.tutorialspoint.com/http/http_methods.htm)
+  1. GET
+  2. HEAD
+  3. POST
+  4. PUT
+  5. DELETE
+  6. CONNECTION
+  7. OPTIONS
+  8. TRACE

 #### Coding Questions:
+--- 20160420 ---
 *Question: What is the value of `foo`?*
 ```javascript
 var foo = 10 + '20';